Niodith/NLPPaper/README.md

-This repository is used for the bachelors seminar to evaluate the Rotowire deep learning from https://github.com/KaijuML/data-to-text-hierarchical.
+This repository is used for the uni seminar to evaluate the Rotowire deep learning from https://github.com/KaijuML/data-to-text-hierarchical.

 The instructions on using can be found [here] (onmt/README.md).